 Instant Pot Pasta E Fagioli (which means “Pasta and Beans” and also goes by Fazool “Beans”) is a hearty peasant style soup that is a traditional Italian one pot meal.
 This soup has many variations, and I dare say it would be hard to mess this up.
 Really this is Pasta e Fagioli con Salsicce (“Pasta and Beans with Sausage”), but I shortened the name so it won’t be such a mouthful (ha!
 Mouthful).

 Instant Pot Pasta e Fagioli

-We are well into Fall, and I’m starting to see the trees change colors.
+We are heading into Fall, and I’m starting to see the trees change colors.
 It’s really beautiful!

 With that change comes the cold!
-We really felt it this morning, so I decided a hearty pot of Instant Pot Pasta E Fagioli was going to me our midday meal.
+We really felt it this morning, so I decided a hearty pot of pressure cooker Pasta E Fagioli was going to me our midday meal.
 I have wanted to tell you about this soup, so today is my chance!

 I hope you enjoy the Fall season, wherever you live, and enjoy this Instant Pot Pasta e Fagioli!
 Ciao!

 If you make this yummy pressure cooker Pasta E Fagioli, please leave me a comment and a star rating below.
 I’d love to know how you liked it!

 Instant Pot Pasta E Fagioli (which means “Pasta and Beans” and also goes by Fazool “Beans”) is a hearty peasant style soup that is a traditional Italian one pot meal.
 This delicious soup has many variations.